-The Self-Scoring Worksheet(s) and the Scoring Guide provide comprehensive resources for the documentation materials and submittal instructions.
+The Self-Scoring Worksheet and the Scoring Guide provide comprehensive resources for the documentation materials and submittal instructions.

-Threshold Evidence
+Minimum Threshold Evidence

-For Round 1, provide evidence of meeting one of the threshold types defined in Article 5 of the Minnesota Housing QAP.
+For Round 1, all 9 percent HTC projects are required to provide evidence of meeting one of the threshold types defined in Chapter 5.
 Copies of the QAP and sample letter format are located in the Housing Tax Credit Allocation or Housing Tax Credits Reference Materials sections.
 In meeting the requirements of thresholds, fractions of units are not counted as a whole unit.
 Where unit percentage calculations result in a fraction of a unit being required, the fraction of a unit must be rounded up to next whole unit.